 Donizetti Anna Bolena opera to a libretto by Felice Romani.
-Directed 2011 at the Wiener Staatsoper by Eric Génovèse.
+Directed 2011 by Eric Génovèse at the Wiener Staatsoper.
 Stars Ildebrando D'Arcangelo (Enrico VIII or Henry VIII), Anna Netrebko (Anna Bolena or Ann Boleyn), Elīna Garanča (Giovanna Seymour or Jane Seymour), Dan Paul Dumitrescu (Lord Rochefort), Francesco Meli (Lord Riccardo or Richard Percy), Elisabeth Kulman (Smeton or Mark Smeaton), and Peter Jelosits (Sir Hervey).
 Evelino Pidò conducts the Chor, Orchester, und Bühnenorchester der Wiener Staatsoper (Chorus Masters Thomas Lang and Martin Schebesta).
-Set design by Jacques Gabel and Claire Sternberg; costume design by Luisa Spinatelli; lighting design by Bertrand Couderc; video direction by Brian Large.
+Set design by Jacques Gabel and Claire Sternberg; costume design by Luisa Spinatelli; lighting design by Bertrand Couderc.
+Directed for TV by Brian Large.
+Sung in Italian.
 Released 2011, disc has 5.0 dts-HD Master Audio sound.
 Grade: A+

 Opera Now (August/September 2011 at page 85) praised the singers but panned the stark, dark stage production for this Anna Bolena as "pretty much . . . a concert version of the opera."